dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/hello_dag.rst

 One of the distinguishing features of dagster that separates it from many workflow engines is that dependencies connect *inputs* and *outputs* rather than just *tasks*.
 An author of a dagster pipeline defines the flow of execution by defining the flow of *data* within that execution.
-This is core to the the programming model of dagster, where each step in the pipeline -- the solid -- is a *functional* unit of computation.
+This is core to the programming model of dagster, where each step in the pipeline -- the solid -- is a *functional* unit of computation.

 Now run the pipeline we've just defined, either from dagit or from the command line: